 Your Committee finds that Polihale State Park, which contains sensitive cultural and natural resources, has suffered from management deficiencies as well as unlawful and damaging behavior by some park users.
 Your Committee finds that community discussions with the Department of Land and Natural Resources that have been initiated to discuss the proper stewardship of Polihale State Park should continue, with the hope of addressing various issues through a community-based planning effort.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 78, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 78, H.D.
-1, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Water & Land that is attached to this report, your Committee concurs with the intent and purpose of H.R.
+No. 23, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.R.
+No. 23, H.D.
+1.

 Respectfully submitted on behalf of the members of the Committee on Water & Land,